peterwittek/somoclu/README.md

 For using the MATLAB toolbox, define the location of the mex compiler in MEX_BIN.
 Then invoke makeMex.sh in the src/MATLAB folder.

-For more information on the respective interfaces, refer to the subfolders in src.
+For more information on the respective interfaces, including building with GPU support, refer to the subfolders in `src` ([R](https://github.com/peterwittek/somoclu/tree/master/src/Rscript), [Python](https://github.com/peterwittek/somoclu/tree/master/src/Python), [MATLAB](https://github.com/peterwittek/somoclu/tree/master/src/MATLAB)).

 Compilation & Installation
 ===